Ohio State Reformatory: Restoration

 The Ohio State Reformatory offers ghost tours as well as the normal daytime tours.
 They offer public ghost hunts for casual ghost hunters, private ghost hunts for more experienced ghost hunters, ghost walks for children 13 years and up, ghost hunt classes for children 13 years and up, and special ghost hunt events hosted by famous ghost hunters, celebrities, or historians.

 Events

+The Shawshank Redemption 30th Anniversary Celebration (shawshank30.com) was hosted August 9–11, 2024.